 Selling, General and Administrative.
-Selling, general and administrative expenses include expenses related to sales, marketing, and administrative personnel; internal and outside sales representatives' commissions, market research and consulting; and other marketing and sales activities.
+Selling, general and administrative expenses include expenses related to sales, marketing, and administrative personnel, internal and outside sales representatives' commissions, market research and consulting, and other marketing and sales activities.
 We expect that selling expenses will increase as revenues increase, and we expect that general and administrative expenses will increase in absolute dollars to support future operations, as well as from the additional costs of being a publicly traded company.
-We expect selling, general and administrative expenses to decline as a percentage of revenues.
+As revenues increase, we expect selling, general and administrative expenses to decline as a percentage of revenues.

 Stock-Based Compensation.
-In connection with the grant of stock options to employees in fiscal 2001, 2002 and the six months ended June 28, 2003, we recorded an aggregate of \$15.0 million in deferred stock-based compensation.
+In connection with the grant of stock options to employees in fiscal 2001 and fiscal 2002, and in fiscal 2003 through our initial public offering in June 2003, we recorded an aggregate of \$14.3 million in deferred stock-based compensation.
 These options are considered compensatory because the fair value of our stock determined for financial reporting purposes is greater than the fair value determined on the date of the grant.
-As of June 28, 2003, we had an aggregate of \$12.5 million of deferred stock-based compensation remaining to be amortized.
-This deferred stock-based compensation balance will be amortized as follows: \$792,000 during the remainder of fiscal 2003; \$2.5 million during fiscal 2004; \$4.2 million during fiscal 2005; \$3.9 million during fiscal 2006 and \$1.1 million during fiscal 2007.
+As of September 27, 2003, we had an aggregate of \$12.0 million of deferred stock-based compensation remaining to be amortized.
+This deferred stock-based compensation balance will be amortized as follows: \$395,000 during the remainder of fiscal 2003; \$2.5 million during fiscal 2004; \$4.2 million during fiscal 2005; \$3.8 million during fiscal 2006 and \$1.1 million during fiscal 2007.
 We are amortizing the deferred stock-based compensation on a straight line basis over the vesting period of the related options, which is generally four years.
-For options granted to employees to date, the amount of stock-based compensation amortization usually recognized in future periods could decrease if options for which deferred but unvested compensation has been recorded are forfeited.
+For options granted to employees to date, the amount of stock-based compensation amortization to be recognized in future periods could decrease if options for which deferred but unvested compensation has been recorded are forfeited.

 Use of Estimates.
 Our discussion and analysis of our financial condition and results of operations are based upon our condensed consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States of America.
 The preparation of these financial statements requires us to make estimates and judgments that affect the reported amount of assets, liabilities, revenues and expenses, and related disclosure of contingent assets and liabilities.
 On an on-going basis, we evaluate our estimates, including those related to uncollectible receivables, inventories, investments, intangible assets, income taxes, financing operations, warranty obligations, excess component and order cancellation costs, restructuring, and contingencies and litigation.
-We base our estimates on historical experience and on various other assumptions that are believed to be reasonable under the circumstances, the results of which form the basis for making judgements about the carrying values of assets and liabilities that are not readily apparent from other sources.
+We base our estimates on historical experience and on various other assumptions that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 For excess component costs, the estimates are dependent on our expected use of such components and the size of the minimum order quantity imposed by the vendor in relation to our inventory requirements.
 Because this can vary in each situation, actual results may differ from these estimates under different assumptions or conditions.